Fiore novello estratto dalla Bibbia.

 |Provenance:||Naples, Aragonese Royal Library: crowned arms of the Aragonese kingdom of Naples on 2/1r (f.
 7r): quarterly, 1st and 4th arms of Aragon, 2nd and 3rd tierced per pale (a) arms of Hungary (b) arms of Anjou (c) arms of Jerusalem.

-Charles VIII (1470-1498), King of France: the library was confiscated by Charles VIII of France in 1495 following his invasion of Naples and was initially moved to his consort, Anne of Brittany’s residence at Amboise.
-All the confiscated books were given a numbering in a French hand probably whilst still at Amboise - in the case of this volume “xxxiij” on 12/10r (f.
+Charles VIII (1470-1498), King of France: part of the Aragonese Royal Library was confiscated by Charles VIII of France in 1495 following his invasion of Naples and was initially moved to his consort, Anne of Brittany’s residence at Amboise and subsequently transferred to the royal library at Blois.
+The confiscated books were given a numbering in a French hand probably whilst still at Amboise – in the case of this volume ‘xxxiij’ on 12/10r (f.
 98r).
-King Francis I had the books removed to Fontainebleau in 1544 and in 1567 they were transferred to Paris to form part of the Bibliothèque du Roi.
+François I had the library removed from Blois to Fontainebleau in 1544 and in 1567 the books were transferred to Paris to form part of the Bibliothèque du Roi (cf. By.2.3).

 Colbert, Paris, “Bibliotheca Colbertina” i.e. the library owned successively by Jean Baptiste Colbert de Torcy (1619-1683); Jacques Nicolas Colbert, Archbishop of Rouen (1655-1707); and Charles Eléonor Colbert, Comte de Seignely (d.
 1747); heavily washed-out inscription “Bibliothecae Colbertinae” (legible under ultraviolet lamp) on upper margin of 1/2r.
 The Colbert Library was sold in Paris in 1728 ('Bibliotheca Colbertina: seu catalogus librorum bibliothecae, quae fuit primum J.B.
 Colbert ... ac demum Caroli-Leonorii Colbert'); lot 1687 in vol. 1 of the Colbert sale catalogue, which sold for 2 livres according to the priced copy of the Colbert sale catalogue in the University of Glasgow Library (shelfmark Hunterian Add.
 49-51).